Storm Damage Help for

 Ensure Safety First

 Before inspecting damage, confirm there are no structural hazards, downed power lines, or gas leaks.
-Contact 911 if there is immediate danger.
+Call 911 if there is immediate danger.

 Document Everything